 According to a new report by the Georgia Institute of Global Health, Australia, if power engineering content in sweet drinks dropped by a third, could prevent more than 150,000 deaths.

-As the experts found out that if sugary drinks manufacturers forced to change the composition of products, it would have saved $ 8 billion over the lifetime of the Australian population.
+How do I find experts, if manufacturers of sweet beverage forced to change the composition of products, it would have saved $ 8 billion over the lifetime of the Australian population.

-In a study published in Nutrients, it has been considered the health benefits in reducing the sugar content and the power industry for 5 or 30 percent.
-Scientists have studied the possibility of reducing the packaging size bottles or cans up to 375 ml.
+In a study published in Nutrients, was examined for health benefits in reducing the sugar content and the power industry for 5 or 30 percent.
+Scientists have studied the possibility of reducing the size of the packaging of bottles or cans up to 375 ml.

 Reduction of Power by 30 per cent showed the greatest benefit, which is equivalent to an additional 822,835 healthy years of life for the entire existence of the Australian population.